uroshima/study-guide-notes/Notes/databases.md

 What is the difference between horizontally and vertically scaling databases?
 Horizontal scalability is the ability to increase capacity by connecting multiple hardware or software entities so that they work as a single logical unit.
 An important advantage of horizontal scalability is that it can provide administrators with the ability to increase capacity on the fly.
 Another advantage is that in theory, horizontal scalability is only limited by how many entities can be connected successfully.
 The distributed storage system Cassandra, for example, runs on top of hundreds of commodity nodes spread across different data centers.
 Because the commodity hardware is scaled out horizontally, Cassandra is fault tolerant and does not have a single point of failure (SPoF).
 Vertical scalability, on the other hand, increases capacity by adding more resources, such as more memory or an additional CPU, to a machine.
 Scaling vertically, which is also called scaling up, usually requires downtime while new resources are being added and has limits that are defined by hardware.

+ Describe the effects of using Group By and Having
+ A group by is a query that takes a table and summarizes it into another table.
+You summarize the original table by grouping the original table into subsets (based upon the attributes that you specify in the group by).
+Each of these groups will yield one tuple.
+The Having is simply equivalent to a WHERE clause after the group by has executed and before the select part of the query is computed.